-Jim Tananbaum is the founder and chief executive officer of Foresite Capital, a U.S.-focused healthcare investment firm founded in 2011 that has $2 billion under management.
+Jim Tananbaum is the founder and chief executive officer of Foresite Capital, a U.S.-focused healthcare investment firm founded in 2011 that has $3 billion in assets under management.
 Jim assembles the people, ideas and money needed to launch products that save lives and improve healthcare.
-He is always looking for visionaries: women and men with insights into therapeutics, devices, diagnostics or services that could, with the right support, change the world.
+He is always looking for visionaries: men and women with insights into therapeutics, devices, diagnostics or services that could, with the right support, change the world.

-Since high school Jim has had two main loves: 1) mathematics, algorithms and machine learning and 2) biology, genetics and healthcare.
+Since high school, Jim has had two main areas of interest: 1) mathematics, algorithms and machine learning and 2) biology, genetics and healthcare.
 Since founding Foresite Capital, Jim has been optimistic about the merger of these two previously very different fields.
 His intent has been to place Foresite Capital, its resources and networks at the frontier of this data-driven revolution, and to help build transformative healthcare companies that will significantly improve the quality and effectiveness of the entire U.S. healthcare system.

-Besides Foresite Capital, Jim’s investment experience includes being a founding partner of Prospect Venture Partners II and III, and earlier in his career, a partner of Sierra Ventures, where he helped establish its healthcare services investment practice.
+Jim’s investment experience includes being a co-founder of Prospect Ventures and earlier in his career, a partner of Sierra Ventures, where he established its healthcare services investment practice.

 ¹ Based on market valuation figures from Macrotrends as of December 31, 2019.